-AGM Date Time Venue No. of Special Resolutions Passed 64th AGM 29.09.2022 11.30 A.M AGM by Video Conference To appoint Dr.S.B.P.P.Rammohan (DIN: 00586641) as Managing Director To appoint Sri.S.B.P.S.Krishna Mohan (DIN : 00806989) as Managing Director 63rd AGM 27.09.2021 10.15 A.M.
-AGM by video conference Reappointment of Dr.S.B.P.P.Rammohan as Jt.
+AGM Date Time Venue No. of Special Resolutions Passed 65th AGM 28.09.2023 3.30 P.M AGM by Video Conference To consider and approve enhancement in the remuneration to Sri.S.B.Rajeev Mohan for the Financial Year 2023-2024 and to fix the limit pursuant to Section 188 of the Companies Act, 2013 64th AGM 29.09.2022 11.30 A.M.
+AGM by Video Conference To appoint Dr.S.B.P.P.Rammohan (DIN: 00586641) as Managing Director To appoint Sri.S.B.P.S.Krishna Mohan (DIN:00806989) as Managing Director 63rd AGM 27.09.2021 10.15 A.M AGM by Video Conference Reappointment of Dr.S.B.P.P.Rammohan as Jt.
 Managing Director for further term of five years Reappointment of Sri.S.B.P.S.Krishna Mohan as Jt.
-Managing Director for further term of five years Reappointment of Sri.S.B.P.Madan Mohan as Executive Directo for further term of five years Reappointment of Sri.S.B.P.Anand Mohan as Executive Director for further term of five years Approval for payment of remuneration to Sri.S.B.Rajeev Moha in excess of limit laid in Section 188 of the Companies A 2013 Approval for payment of remuneration to Sri.S.B.P.S.Ajay in excess of limit laid in Section 188 of the Companies Act 2013 62nd AGM 24.09.2020 11.30 A.M AGM by video conference Reappointment of Mr.Sanjay Sribalusu as Director (Operations) for a further period of 5 years.
+Managing Director for further term of five years Reappointment of Sri.S.B.P.Madan Mohan as Executive Director for further term of five years Reappointment of Sri.S.B.P.Anand Mohan as Executive Director for further term of five years Approval for payment of remuneration to Sri.S.B.Rajeev Mohan in excess of limit laid in Section 188 of the Companies Act 2013 Approval for payment of remuneration to Sri.S.B.P.S.Ajay in excess of limit laid in Section 188 of the Companies Act 2013